I, the Jury: Plot summary

-The novel opens as private detective Mike Hammer is called to the apartment of insurance investigator Jack Williams, a very close friend who was crippled saving Hammer's life during shared World War II military service in the Pacific.
+Private detective Mike Hammer is called to the apartment of insurance investigator Jack Williams, a close friend who was crippled saving Hammer's life during shared World War II military service in the Pacific.
 Losing his arm rendered Jack unfit for police work, so he put his experience to use by investigating insurance fraud.
 Williams has been murdered in a particularly cruel way, deliberately shot in the stomach to make the death slow and painful.
 Mike vows vengeance, declaring that Jack's murderer will die the same way Jack did.

 Prior to his death, Jack had fallen in love with Myrna Devlin when he stopped her from committing suicide by jumping from a bridge.
 Williams asked Dr. Charlotte Manning, a young, beautiful, blonde, and well-to-do psychiatrist, to admit Myrna to her clinic for psychotherapy.
 After Myrna became clean, she and Williams became engaged.
 The couple maintained a casual friendship with Manning.
 Over time, Williams comes to suspect that Hal Kines, one of Manning's college students who has spent some time at her clinic and who has become one of her casual acquaintances, is in fact a criminal.

 In the course of his investigation, Hammer meets and begins to fall in love with Dr. Manning.
 In the course of the novel, they become engaged.